My Awarded Projects

 David T. Little

 Act I, Scene 2 “Friends” from DOG DAYS (2012), featuring Lauren Worsham (Lisa), John Kelly (Dogman/Prince) and Marnie Breckenridge (Mother).
-Live performance from the world premiere production at Peak Performances @ Montclair, directed by Robert Woodruff and produced in association with Beth Morrison Projects, from October 2013.
-Set and video by Jim Findlay, lighting by Matthew Frey, costumes by Vita Tzykun.
+Recording released on National Sawdust Tracks in 2016, recorded live in performance at REDCAT in Los Angeles, in a Beth Morrison Projects production, presented by LA Opera.
 The ensemble is Newspeak, conducted by Alan Pierson.

-A “ghost opera in two acts” for percussion quartet and electronics, HAUNT OF LAST NIGHTFALL uses deconstructed narrative based on historical research to explore the horrific 1981 massacre of the village of El Mozote, El Salvador by US-trained and funded Salvadoran government troops.
-Commissioned by Third Coast Percussion, this video of the full work was taken at the world premiere performance at the Chopin Theatre in Chicago in December of 2010.
+A “ghost play in two acts” for percussion quartet and electronics, HAUNT OF LAST NIGHTFALL uses deconstructed narratives based on historical research to explore the horrific 1981 massacre of the village of El Mozote, El Salvador by US-trained and funded Salvadoran government troops.
+Commissioned by Grammy Award-winning Third Coast Percussion, it was released on New Amsterdam Records in in 2013.
+It is a companion piece to the 2013 work AGENCY, for string quartet and electronics.

 Although memory is suggested in much of the prolific output of The Fiery Furnaces, nowhere is it more focused than in their 2005 release Rehearsing My Choir, which tells the...